Azure-Samples/aci-logicapps-integration/README.md

     cd aci-logicapps-integration
     ```

-2. Execute the command below to build and push the **extracting** image to Docker Hub.
+2. Execute the command below to build and push the **sentiment** image to Docker Hub.

    ```powershell
    docker build -t YOURDOCKERACCOUNTNAME/sentiment .